Need to talk? Call 1800 882 436.

 • heart

-Morphology scans can tell you how many babies are in your uterus (womb) and where your placenta is lying.
-Depending on the position of your baby, the scan may also be able to tell you the sex of the baby — if you would like to know it.
+Depending on the position of your baby, the scan may also be able to tell you the sex of your baby — if you would like to know it.

 What won't the morphology scan tell me about my baby?

-A morphology scan cannot diagnose genetic problems (such as Down syndrome).
+A morphology scan can't diagnose genetic problems, such as Down syndrome.

-If there are concerns about genetic conditions, you can talk to your doctor or midwife about diagnostic tests (such as chorionic villus sampling or amniocentesis) for these conditions.
+If there are concerns about genetic conditions, you can talk to your doctor or midwife about diagnostic tests.
+Tests such as chorionic villus sampling or amniocentesis can be used to diagnose genetic conditions.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.